exiang/open_hub_wiki/Master-Data-Startup-Stages.md

 Use in Europe.
 Refer to [https://www.startupcommons.org/startup-development-phases.html](https://www.startupcommons.org/startup-development-phases.html)

 ## List of recommended Startup Stages
-  - Discover
+  1. Discover - At Discovery Stage, you learn about ideating your startup.
+You mostly spent time educating about startup and attending related events.
-  - Validate
+  2. Validate - At Validation Stage, you learn about Minimum Viable Product & Prototype.
+You also learn about early customers & iteration.
-  - Product Development
+  3. Product Development - At Product Development Stage, you works on developing the product and acquiring early user.
-  - Efficiency
+  4. Efficiency - At Efficiency Stage, you would achieve Product / Market Fit and monetization.
+You focus on product marketing and user acquisition.
-  - Growth
+  5. Growth - At Growth Stage, you are expanding your market or introducing new product lines.
+You also focus in achieving exponential user growth.
-  - Mature
+  6. Mature - At Mature Stage, you achieve significant revenue and scale to global markets.
+You also plan for exit strategy and future growth.